Ashraf Brik: Career

-In 2007 Brik joined the Department of Chemistry of Ben Gurion University of the Negev.
-In 2011 he was promoted to associate professor and in 2012 to full professor.
-In 2014, Brik moved to the Technion Institute of Technology, where he holds the Jordan and Irene Tark Chair.
+In 2007, Brik joined the Department of Chemistry at Ben-Gurion University of the Negev as a Senior Lecturer.
+He was promoted to Associate Professor in 2011 and to Full Professor in 2012.
+In March 2015, Brik moved to the Schulich Faculty of Chemistry at the Technion, where he holds the Jordan and Irene Tark Academic Chair.
+In 2024, in recognition of his scientific contributions, Brik was elected as a member of the Israel Academy of Sciences and Humanities.

-Brik has coauthored more than 120 publications in key periodicals: Science, Nature Chemistry, Nature Chemical Biology, Nature Protocols, Journal of the American Chemical Society, Angewandte Chemie, Chemical Society Reviews, Chemical Science and others.
-Brik is a member of advisory and editing boards of a number of periodicals, including Cell Chemical Biology, ChemBioChem and Organic and Biomolecular Chemistry.
-He has also registered 6 patents.
+Brik has authored more than 170 publications in leading scientific journals, including Science, Nature Chemistry, Nature Chemical Biology, Nature Protocols, Journal of the American Chemical Society, and Angewandte Chemie.
+He serves on the editorial and advisory boards of several periodicals, such as Angewandte Chemie (International Advisory Board), Cell Chemical Biology, and ChemBioChem.
+His research has also led to the registration of multiple patents in the fields of chemical protein synthesis and drug discovery.

-The research efforts of Brik's group are budgeted by many foundations, including the European Commission's Horizon 2020 Program, which recently awarded him the ERC Advanced Grant.
+The research efforts of Brik's group are supported by numerous national and international foundations, including the European Commission, which awarded him the ERC Advanced Grant in 2019 for the project "SynProAtCell" (Grant agreement ID: 831783).